gabrielchua/RAGxplorer/README.md

 RAGxplorer is an interactive streamlit tool to support the building of Retrieval Augmented Generation (RAG) applications by visualizing document chunks and the queries in the embedding space.

 > [!NOTE]
+> This app was for a [Streamlit competition](https://www.linkedin.com/posts/streamlit_ragxplorer-explore-the-embeddings-of-activity-7154217315566321664-6-d6), and was very scrapily put together one evening.
+>
+> I am re-factoring the code to be a package.
+You can view the progress in the `experiment` branch.
+Installation and usage details can be found [here](#using-the-experimental-version).
+>
-> I will be re-factoring the code massively to be a standalone package, instead of being within a streamlit application.
-Until then, I appreciate your patience.
-Further suggestions will be most appreciated [here](https://github.com/gabrielchua/RAGxplorer/issues/3).
+> Until then, I appreciate your patience, and suggestions will be most welcomed [here](https://github.com/gabrielchua/RAGxplorer/issues/3).

 ## Demo 🔎
 [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://rag-xplorer.streamlit.app/)